 Computers have been placed in the library for access to digital library resources such as engineering and academic research databases through the e-Quality alliance (funded by USAID).
-This resource will be operational once Internet access is available.
+This resource will be operational once Internet access is available (NATO has installed a satellite dish for internet connection which could be operational any day).